Marcus Henderson at the CHAZ/CHOP gardens.

 - Inside Seattle’s CHAZ, Organic Tomatoes Grow in Social Distancing Circles, Newsweek

-Samara Hayley Steele has been part of the alter-globalization movement since 1999 and has written as a corespondent for Adbusters, IndyBay, and is a member of the Slingshot Collective.
-She is a PhD student in Cultural Studies at UC Davis and holds an MFA in Creative Writing from Portland State University.
-She is an editor of Subversas Magazine. samarasteele.com
+Harlin/Hayley (they/he/ze/she) has been part of the alter-globalization movement since 1999 and has written as a corespondent for Adbusters, IndyBay, and is a member of the Slingshot Collective. they are a PhD student in Cultural Studies at UC Davis and hold an MFA in Creative Writing from Portland State University.
+He is an editor of Subversas Magazine. harlinhayley.com